surveycto/launch-sms/README.md

-# simple-svg-imagemap
+# launch-sms-app

 ![](extras/preview.jpg)

 ## Description

-This plug-in adds a clickable SVG image below a text field (specifically, an image of a truck).
-Clicking on a region fills in the text field with the ID of that region.
+This plug-in illustrates how to use the intents API, in Android, to communicate with external apps.
+It receives a phone number as parameter and provides a button to send a SMS to that number.

 ## Features

-* Supports the `text` field type.
+* Supports the `text` field type but doesn't provide any data collection capability.
-* Supports the following SurveyCTO field properties:

-    * Default values
-    * Read only

 ## How to use

-**To use this plug-in as-is**, just download the [simple-svg-imagemap.fieldplugin.zip](simple-svg-imagemap.fieldplugin.zip) file from this repo, and attach it to your form.
+**To use this plug-in as-is**, just download the [launch-sms.fieldplugin.zip](launch-sms.fieldplugin.zip) file from this repo, and attach it to your form.
+Set the `number` parameter for the field plug-in.

 To create your own field plug-in using this as a template, follow these steps: